FAIRChemistry/chromatopy/docs/examples/read_data.md

 ## General Syntax
 Each of the [supported file formats](../../supported_formats/#supported-formats) has a corresponding reader function, namely `read_asm`, `read_agilent`, `read_chromeleon`, and `read_shimadzu`.
 Following arguments are common to all reader functions:

 __Required Parameters__:

 - `path`: The path to the directory containing the chromatographic files.
 - `ph`: The pH value of the measurement.
 - `temperature`: The temperature of the measurement.
+- `mode`: The mode of the measurement, either `calibration` or `timecourse`.

 __Optional Parameters__:

 - `id`: A unique identifier for the `ChromAnalyzer` object.
 If not provided, the `path` is used as the ID.
 - `name`: The name of the measurement.
 Defaults to "Chromatographic measurement".
-- `reaction_times`: A list of reaction times corresponding to each measurement in the directory.
-This parameter is optional if the reaction times are embedded in the file names. **For calibration data**, specify this as a list of zeros, with the length equal to the number of measurements.
+- `values`: A list of reaction times corresponding to each file in the directory for timecourse measurements or concentrations for calibration measurements.
+If not provided, the reaction times are extracted from the file names if possible.
 - `time_unit`: The unit of the time values `second`, `minute`, and `hour`, which can directly be imported from `chromatopy`.
-This is also optional if the unit is embedded in the file names. **For calibration data**, any time unit can be used, as it does not affect the calibration process.
+This is also optional if the unit is embedded in the file names.
 - `temperature_unit`: The unit of the temperature.
 The default is Celsius (C).

 __Returns__:

 The function returns a `ChromAnalyzer` object, which can be used to further analyze and manipulate the chromatographic data within the `chromatopy` framework.

 !!! tip "Automatic extraction of reaction time and unit from file names"

-    `chromatopy` can automatically extract the reaction time and time unit directly from the file names.
+    `chromatopy` can automatically extract the reaction time and time unit or cocentration values and concentration unit directly from the file names.
 This is particularly useful when files are named in a way that includes this information (e.g., `sample_10min.txt`, `a11 3.45 hours.json`, or `B02_35_sec.json`).
 However, this requires the file names to follow a specific format that `chromatopy` can recognize: It is assumed that the reaction time is the first numerical value which might have a decimal separator, followed by the name of the unit `sec`, `second`, `min`, `minute`, or `hour`.
-If the file names do not follow this format, you will need to provide the reaction times and time units manually.
+For concentration values, the first numerical value is assumed to be the concentration, followed by the name of the unit `mM`, `uM`, `nM`.
+If the file names do not follow this format, values and units need to be provided manually.

-### Specification of Reaction Times and Time Units
+### Specification of Reaction Times and Time Unit / Concentrations and Concentration Unit

 If the reader function cannot automatically extract this information, you will need to provide it manually:

-- **`reaction_times`**: Provide a list of reaction times corresponding to each file in the directory.
-Make sure that the file names are sorted alphabetically, so the order of reaction times in the list matches the order in which the files are processed.
+- **`values`**: Provide a list of reaction times or concentrations corresponding to each file in the directory.
+Make sure that the file names are sorted alphabetically, so the order of values in the list matches the file order.
-- **`time_unit`**: Specify the unit of the time values (e.g., `sec`, `minute`, `hour`).
-Like `reaction_times`, ensure that this information matches the order of files based on how they are sorted.
+- **`unit`**: Specify the unit of the time values (e.g., `sec`, `minute`, `hour`, `nM`, `uM`, `mM`, `M`).

 ## Allotrope Simple Model (ASM) Format